YukiIsait/ChildProcessesCleaner/README.md

 ### Example

 > e.g. Adobe Photoshop creates some child processes on startup and does not clean them up on exit.
-(Fuck Adobe!)
+(So, Fuck you Adobe!)

 The simple way is to create a shortcut which execute the following command to replace the original one.